DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### A “just enough” approach

-With a condensed working window, we adopted a “just enough” approach to defining the brand.
-Through a series of facilitated workshops and discussions, I helped venue staff and stakeholders distill core aspects of the brand’s features, benefits, emotional reward, and personality, while still leaving room for further refinement in the future.
+With a condensed working window, we adopted a “just enough” approach to branding.
+Through a series of facilitated workshops and discussions, I helped venue staff and stakeholders distill core aspects of the brand, while still leaving room for further refinement in the future:

-The results of our efforts were captured in a “brand pyramid” diagram:

 * Show brand pyramid